zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 while ((RCC->CFGR & RCC_CFGR_SWS) == 0) continue;
 ```

 You must ensure your clocks are correctly setup.
-Failing to do so with result in a bunch of wasted
+Failing to do so will result in a bunch of wasted
-hours finding the source of errors which may simply caused by a wrong clock setup.
+hours finding the source of errors which may simply be caused by a wrong clock setup.

 ## Peripheral setup
-The next step is to setup the GPIOs that will function as D+ and D-.
+The next step is to set up the GPIOs that will function as D+ and D-.
 They must be set
 to their alternate function for USB.
 VBUS sensing was also disabled and USB clock needs to be
 enabled as well.